Raising Hope for #TeamJBOY

-IOWA PARK, TX (KFDX/KJTL)—No one would expect to have a normal Sunday night around a fire pit with friends go horribly wrong, but that’s exactly what happened for Jadyn Dickerson on May 17th.
+IOWA PARK, TX (KFDX/KJTL)—No one would expect to have a normal Sunday night around a fire pit with friends to go horribly wrong, but that’s exactly what happened for Jadyn Dickerson on May 17.

 “It had exploded in his face and burned most of the front part of his body.”